unstoppabledomains/dev-docs/reseller/reseller-integration-guides/stripe-payments.md

 ---
 title: Stripe Payments Guide | Unstoppable Domains Developer Portal
-description: This guide shows how to configure your Reseller account to accept Stripe payments.
-Payout information can be tracked in the UD Reseller Dashboard.
+description: This guide shows how to purchase domains using the Stripe payment processing flow.
+You can track payout information in the Unstoppable Domains Reseller dashboard.
 ---

 # Stripe Payments Guide

-Unstoppable Domains supports [Stripe](http://stripe.com) payments.
+Unstoppable Domains supports [Stripe](https://stripe.com) payments.
 Stripe is a payment provider that allows you to accept credit cards, PayPal, and Apple Pay from customers.
-This is a recommended and **secure** payment method for resellers that mostly use client side applications.
+This is a recommended and secure payment method for resellers that mostly use client-side applications.

-The following diagram shows the general process that takes place between Stripe and Unstoppable Domains, after a customer buys a domain.
+The following diagram shows the general process between Stripe and Unstoppable Domains after a customer buys a domain.

 <figure>